pacs-course/pacs-examples/Examples/src/STL/README.md

 * `RangesAndViews` An example of use of the new ranges and views of the standard library.

+* `Niebloids` A simple custom niebloid, implemented as a function object in the style used by the ranges library, to compute the 2-norm of a range.

 * `SortAndPermute` An useful utility if you need to sort a vector and keep track of the performed permutation to be able to apply it to other vectors.